upscalesoftware/swoole-newrelic/README.md

 ### Production

-Monitoring of all incoming requests from start to finish can be activated via a few lines of code in the server entry point.
+Monitoring of requests from start to finish can be activated by adding a few lines of code to the server entry point.
 The monitoring instrumentation is by design completely transparent to an application running on the server.

 Install the monitoring instrumentation for all requests: